-Company towards sustained progress.
-While there is no specific receipt of gifts policy applicable to directors, the foregoing policy that a director's office is one that demands prudence and integrity already provides the guidelines in the acceptance by a director of gifts that may be prohibited by law or the Company receipt of gifts policy that applies to officers and employees. the solicitation, receipt, offer or making, directly or indirectly, of any illegal payments, remuneration, gifts, favors, commissions, donations, or comparable benefits which are intended or perceived to obtain business or uncompetitive favors for the conduct of business.
-The Code of Conduct further generally prohibits the solicitation and acceptance of loans, preferential discounts, extended credits, gifts, gratuities, remuneration, commissions, valuable privileges, vacations or trips, entertainment or other treatment special or excessive/extravagant in nature from a person or organization that might influence, the performance of duties or to favor a dealer, contractor, supplier, vendor or competitor against the best interest of the Company.
+prudence and integrity in directing the Company towards sustained progress.

+While there is no specific receipt of gifts policy applicable to directors, the foregoing policy that a director's office is one that demands prudence and integrity already provides the guidelines in the acceptance by a director of gifts that may be prohibited by law or the Company receipt of gifts policy that applies to officers and employees.

+The Company prohibits the solicitation, receipt, offer or making, directly or indirectly, of any illegal payments, remuneration, gifts, favors, commissions, donations, or comparable benefits which are intended or perceived to business obtain or uncompetitive favors for the conduct of business.

+The Code of Conduct further generally prohibits the solicitation and acceptance of loans, preferential discounts, extended credits, gifts, gratuities, remuneration, commissions, valuable privileges, vacations or trips, entertainment or other treatment special or excessive/extravagant in nature from a person or organization that might influence, or appear to influence, the performance of duties or favor a dealer, contractor, supplier, vendor or competitor against the best interest of the Company.

 Lending money to, or borrowing money from, any customer, dealer, contractor, vendor or supplier is also strictly prohibited.

-Under no circumstances will the acceptance or giving of gifts in monetary form be allowed. --- ---
+Under no circumstances will the acceptance or giving of gifts in monetary form be allowed.

-tactful and dignified

-manner, advising the

-giver of the Company's

-policy that prohibits

-acceptance of such gifts.
+The Code also expressly provides that anyone who is offered or receives an inappropriate gift must refuse or return it in a tactful and dignified manner, advising the giver of the Company's policy that prohibits acceptance of such gifts.

 Personnel Manual

-Under the conflict of

-interest policy of the

-Personnel Manual,

-officers, employees or

-any dependent member

-of their families is

-prohibited from accepting

-or soliciting in exchange

-for a favor given or to be

-extended commissions,

-share in profits, gifts in

-cash, gift certificates or

-other payments, loans or

-advances (other than

-from established banking

-or financial institutions),

-materials, services,

-repairs or improvements at no cost or at

-unreasonably low prices,

-manifestly excessive or

-extravagant

-entertainment, travel or

-gifts of merchandise

-which are more than

-nominal value or

-significant value from any

-organization, firm or

-individual, doing or

-seeking to do business

-with the Company.

-The receipt of gift policy

-of the Company is

-enforced through the

-requirement for the

-execution by incoming

-officers and employees,

-as a condition for

-employment, of the

-conflict of interest

-undertaking that

-specifically includes the
+Under the conflict of interest policy of the Personnel Manual, officers, employees or any dependent member of their families prohibited from accepting or soliciting in exchange for a favor given or to be extended commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements at no cost or at unreasonably low prices, manifestly excessive or extravagant entertainment, travel or gifts of merchandise which are more than nominal value significant value from any organization, firm or individual, doing seeking to do business with the Company.

+The receipt of gift policy of the Company is enforced through the requirement for the execution by incoming officers and employees, as а condition for employment, of the conflict of interest undertaking that